-Today I am talking about about a getting paid for your course, before you write it!
+Today I am talking about getting paid for your course before you write it!

 Yes, you heard it right!
 When I first started delivering courses online, it was out of necessity, I had just got divorced and had to let my bricks and mortar training business go.
 I had to start with what I had, which was just one PC and the internet, this was back in 2007 and delivering online qualifications was not the done thing, plus the technology was no where near as good as it is today to deliver online training.

 I decided to offer a teaching qualification, and just wrote one lesson as I wanted to see if there was any interest in a student wanting to take an online course and qualfication.

 I set up my website, put the course on it, set up an automatic payment plan and pressed publish, then started to market the course.

 The someone purchased the course, wow I thought!
 That worked, and I spent the next few weeks getting up at 5 am writing the course just ahead of the learner!
 Exciting but very stressful!

 The main thing I learnt with this lean start up method is that I always put a six week lead time for any courses I advertise and market now, and drip feed the lessons to go out weekly, which gives me a week to do what I used to have in a day… After the course has been completed, I then put it into evergreen mode, so people can start at anytime, however, I still drip feed the lessons weekly as I find the learner can get overwhelmed if they have access to too much information at once and get information overload.